carlos-rian/pysqlx-engine/docs/index.md

 ---

-PySQLXEngine supports the option of sending **raw sql** to your database.
+PySQLXEngine supports the option of sending **Raw SQL** to your database.

-The PySQLXEngine is a minimalist [SQL engine](https://github.com/carlos-rian/pysqlx-engine).
-Currently this lib have supports [**async**](https://docs.python.org/3/library/asyncio.html) and [**sync**](https://deepsource.io/glossary/synchronous-programming/) programming.
+The PySQLXEngine is a minimalist [SQL Engine](https://github.com/carlos-rian/pysqlx-engine).

 The PySQLXEngine was created and thought to be minimalistic, but very efficient.
-The core is write in [**Rust**](https://www.rust-lang.org), making communication between database and [**Python**](https://python-poetry.org) more efficient.
+The core is write in [**Rust**](https://www.rust-lang.org), making communication between Databases and [**Python**](https://python-poetry.org) more efficient.

 All SQL executed using PySQLXEngine is atomic; only one instruction is executed at a time.
 Only the first one will be completed if you send an Insert and a select.
 This is one of the ways to handle SQL ingestion.
-As of version **0.2.0**, PySQLXEngine supports transactions, where you can control [`COMMIT`](https://www.geeksforgeeks.org/difference-between-commit-and-rollback-in-sql), [ `ROLLBACK` ](https://www.geeksforgeeks.org/difference-between-commit-and-rollback-in-sql), [IsolationLevel](https://levelup.gitconnected.com/understanding-isolation-levels-in-a-database-transaction-af78aea3f44), etc. as you wish.
+As of version **0.2.0**, PySQLXEngine supports transactions, where you can control [`BEGIN`](https://learn.microsoft.com/en-us/sql/t-sql/language-elements/begin-end-transact-sql?view=sql-server-ver16), [`COMMIT`](https://www.geeksforgeeks.org/difference-between-commit-and-rollback-in-sql), [ `ROLLBACK` ](https://www.geeksforgeeks.org/difference-between-commit-and-rollback-in-sql), [`ISOLATION LEVEL`](https://levelup.gitconnected.com/understanding-isolation-levels-in-a-database-transaction-af78aea3f44), etc. as you wish.

 !!!
 Note
     Minimalism is not the lack of something, but having exactly what you need.